-In many cases the manufacturer will already have an appropriate quality system in place.
-The task for the notified body will then be to build on the work done by the body certifying the quality system, taking into account all the specific requirements of Annex H1, and to have a particular focus on the design examination.
-In this way the notified body will avoid duplicating work that already has been done by a certification body.
-(See WELMEC guide on set-up and approval of quality systems of manufacturers for application of modules D and H1 [currently under development])
+In many cases, the manufacturer will already have an appropriate quality system in place.
+The task for the notified body will then be to build on the work done by the body certifying the quality system, taking into account all the specific requirements of Module H1, and to have a particular focus on the design examination.
+In this way, the notified body will avoid duplicating work that already has been done by a certification body.
+(See WELMEC 8.6, Presumption of Conformity of the Quality System of Manufacturers with Module D or H 1 when EN ISO 9001:2015 is applied.)